 - Upgrade an existing Class B CDL to a Class A CDL; or

 - Obtain a passenger (P), school bus (S), or hazmat (H) endorsement for the first time.

-Under the FMSCA requirements, an entry-level driver must successfully complete a prescribed program of theory and behind-the-wheel instruction before taking the CDL skills test.
+Under the FMCSA requirements, an entry-level driver must successfully complete a prescribed program of theory and behind-the-wheel instruction before taking the CDL skills test.
 This training must be provided by a school or other entity listed on the FMCSA's Training Provider Registry (TPR).
 To be listed on the TPR, training providers need to meet specific requirements addressing: